Saint Paul Regional Water Services

 We want to emphasize that our water supply is safe and secure.
 (Additional information on Covid-19 and tap water.)

-Questions or Concerns About Your Tap Water and the Coronavirus?
+Questions About Your Tap Water and the Coronavirus?

-Saint Paul Regional Water Services’ drinking water treatment process effectively safeguards our customers from viruses such as the flu virus and the coronavirus.
+Saint Paul Regional Water Services’ drinking water treatment process effectively safeguards our customers from viruses such as the coronavirus.

 Customer Service Offices Open